Storyhouse Queer

 Laugh Out Proud

-Laugh Out Proud is a brand new LGBTQIA+ comedy night, featuring the best in established and upcoming acts from the community on the UK comedy circuit, giving acts and audiences alike a fun and friendly place to express themselves, kick back, have a laugh and enjoy an inclusive and welcoming comedy club environment.
+This night is all about giving acts and audiences alike a fun and friendly place to express themselves, kick back, have a laugh and good time in an inclusive and welcoming comedy club environment.

 FAQs